 Each and every development is necessary for the proper growth of skills.
 Without the proper development of these skills, children may find problem in performing their regular activities and even his/ her academic performance can get affected.

 Following are some of the difficulties a child can face without proper fine motor coordination:

-- Interest in activities like watching videos, television that is a passive type of activities requiring low or no fine motor skills.
+# Interest in activities like watching videos, television is a passive type of activity requiring low or no fine motor skills.